Battle of Belmont: Battle

 Grant's attack drove in the Confederate skirmish line and for the remainder of the morning, both armies, consisting of green recruits, advanced and fell back repeatedly.
-By 2 p.m., the fighting became one-sided as Pillow's line began to collapse, withdrawing toward Camp Johnston.
+By 2 p.m., the fighting became one-sided as Pillow's ill-sited line began to collapse, and the Confederates began withdrawing toward Camp Johnston.
+Grant was constantly at the front, leading his men.
+His horse was shot from under him, but his aide Captain William S. Hillyer offered his mount and Grant continued to lead.
 The orderly retreat began to panic when four Federal field pieces opened up on the retreating soldiers.
-A volley from the 31st Illinois killed dozens of Confederates, and the Union soldiers attacked from three sides and surged into the camp.
+A volley from the 31st Illinois killed dozens of Confederates, and the Union soldiers attacked from three sides and surged into the camp, after clearing the obstructions of fallen timber that formed an abatis.
 The Confederates abandoned their colors and their artillery, and ran toward the river, attempting to escape.
-Grant was constantly at the front, leading his men.
-His horse was shot from under him, but his aide Captain William S. Hillyer offered his mount and Grant continued to lead.

 Grant's inexperienced soldiers became, in his own words, "demoralized from their victory."
 Brig.
 Gen. McClernand walked to the center of the camp, which now flew the Stars and Stripes, and asked for three cheers.
 A bizarre, carnival-like atmosphere prevailed; the troops were carried away by the joy of their victory, having captured several hundred prisoners and the camp.
-To regain control of his men, who were plundering and partying, Grant ordered the camp set on fire.
+To regain control of the men, who were plundering and partying, Grant and others ordered the camp set on fire.
 In the confusion and blinding smoke, wounded Confederate soldiers in some of the tents were accidentally burned to death, causing returning Confederates to believe the prisoners had been deliberately murdered.